Expertise And Cutting-Edge Equipment for the best sports massage in London

 4. Get a sports therapy such as a Sports Massage before getting muscle pain.

-Yes, Sports Massage is one of the best sports therapy treatments to prevent any type of sports injury such as muscle strains, muscle tears, tendon tears, and general muscle stiffness.
+Yes, Sports Massage is one of the best sports therapy treatments to prevent any sports injury such as muscle strains, muscle tears, tendon tears, and general muscle stiffness.

 Sports Massage, by treating muscle stiffness and tissue adhesions can improve the biomechanics of our musculoskeletal system such as muscle flexibility and joint mobility.

-Increasing muscle flexibility and joint mobility is a key factor to reduce the chances of muscle injury as they can support better any type of mechanical stress and forces acting on them.
+Increasing muscle flexibility and joint mobility is a key factor in reducing the chances of muscle injury as they can support better any type of mechanical stress and forces acting on them.

-This is a common question the athletes ask their sports massage therapist in order to set up a prevention plan to reduce the chances to get sports injuries such as muscle tear, muscle strain, or simple excessive muscle stiffness.
+This is a common question the athletes ask their sports massage therapist to set up a prevention plan to reduce the chances of getting sports injuries such as muscle tear, muscle strain, or simple excessive muscle stiffness.

-The average to get a sports massage depends on the amount of work out and the lifestyle/job of the people: the frequency can be from once a week for professional and semi-professional athletes until 4-6 weeks for nonprofessional athletes and sedentary people.
+The average to get a sports massage depends on the amount of workout and the lifestyle/job of the people: the frequency can be from once a week for professional and semi-professional athletes to 4-6 weeks for nonprofessional athletes and sedentary people.

 In our Sports Clinic in London, our sports massage therapists agreed to a specific sports massage plan created specifically for the preparation of a Marathon competition.
 Our sports massage plan consists of four sports massages that are planned before and after the Marathon as explained below: